euroargodev/BBP_RTQC/README.md

 A group of ADMT people interested in BBP had a post-ADMT meeting to discuss the proposed test further.
 I've prepared another presentation with notes/decisions taken: https://drive.google.com/file/d/1JxdmBCS2MhG6qzmHwpmTCb-D5D3uX3qC/view?usp=sharing

 I will do my best to generate a "binder" version of this as soon as I can.

+I've tried to use functions as much as possible, so you can already extract the functions with the tests (and the adpative median filter).

+Any help in tidying things up is very welcome :-)